SuperOfficeDocs/superoffice-docs/docs/api/netserver/archive-providers/data-aggregation.md

 However, hidden as an option is the GrandTotal row.
 GrandTotal is a reserved placeholder for returning aggregate results, such as a total count or total sum.

-When specified in a providers GetRows method, i.e. `provider.GetRows("GrandTotal=True")`, the grand total row is output as the very last row.
+When specified in a provider's GetRows method, i.e. `provider.GetRows("GrandTotal=True")`, the grand total row is output as the very last row.
 This is useful to display the results of one or more aggregate columns.

 ## Default row output with GrandTotal